sungiant/sge/readme.md

 #### Notes

+* Releases of Molten VK prior to version 1.2.141.1 contain a blocking issue for some of the examples in this project, described [here][molten_vk_sbo_issue].
 * When running via XCode Vulkan calls can fail due to environment variables being inaccessible; opening XCode with `open -a xcode` can fix the issue.

 ### Environment setup: Linux